HextoryWorld/hexgrid/README.md

 # Configurable Hex Grid Generator
 A grid generator made in Javascript.
-Uses the hex grid library [Honeycomb](https://github.com/flauwekeul/honeycomb) v3.1.0, [PixiJS](http://www.pixijs.com/) v4.7.0 for rendering and [reimg](https://github.com/gillyb/reimg) library for converting image formats.

 ### Demo

 You can see the generator working at the [Demo Page](https://hextoryworld.github.io/hexgrid/).

-### Configuration options
+### HexGrid Settings

 -  Edge size
 -  Orientation